pjsnps/blackduck-upgrade-plan/SynopsysBlackDuckPublicUpgradePlan_DRAFT_20210928PJ.md

     environment did not run into the same issues with the Database Migration scripts that the Production server did.

-    - During a recent upgrade event, Customer docker container memory, cpu, and replica settings were misconfigured and had to be fixed under a P1 Case.
+    - During a recent upgrade event, have Customer docker container memory, cpu, and replica settings been reported misconfigured and had to be fixed under a P1 Case?

-3. Customer Production bds_hub database was recently 2.3 TB.
+3. Customer Production bds_hub database was recently __________ TB.

 4. The upgrade is planned to be performed using a simplified Upgrade Docker stack implemented by deploying new Synopsys-supplied